-WWE Star John Cena Is Inspired By Shahrukh Khan, Here's Proof!
+WWE Star John Cena Is Inspired By Shahrukh Khan, Here's The Proof!

 Posted A Picture Of Kapil Dev

-John Cena had previously posted a picture of former Indian captian Kapil Dev as well, but did not caption the image.
+John Cena had previously posted a picture of former Indian Captain Kapil Dev as well, but did not caption the image.

 “Neither power nor poverty can make your life more magical or less torturous” Shah Rukh Khan— John Cena (@JohnCena) July 9, 2018